WORK

 By Jean Eberhardt

 Anna, my grandmother, was a young single mother to my dad, her only child.
 She had many jobs—fry cook in a fish shack on the beach, a baker, and then a hotel maid.
-As a young woman, she answered the call for factory workers during WWII and got a job at Douglas Aircraft in Santa Monica, California.
+She answered the call for factory workers during WWII and got a job at Douglas Aircraft in Santa Monica, California.

 Women were recruited via persuasive media campaigns to join the war effort as “Rosie the Riveters” to work in the factories that were emptied by the men who were drafted to fight overseas.
 My grandmother became a machinist in her late 30s and developed a steady hand for guiding hair-thin bits chucked into the drill press through metals.
 She fabricated specialized tiny parts for war planes and then later for commercial jets.